hed-standard/hed-matlab/README.md

 ### Approach 2: HEDTools Python calls

-In this approach, the HEDTools are accessed through MATLAB wrapper funtions that package function parameters and call the Python `HedTools` directly from MATLAB lab.
+In this approach, the HEDTools are accessed through MATLAB wrapper functions that package function parameters and call the Python `HedTools` directly from MATLAB lab.

 **Advantages:** No Internet access needed.
 Some additional